To qualify for a One-Parent Family Payment (OFP) you must:

 You can have your payment paid directly into your bank account or arrange to

-use your Social Services Card at the post office to collect your money.
-If you
+Services Card (PSC) at the post office to collect your money.
+If you do not

-Budget Scheme to help you manage your bills.
-You may also be eligible for
+Scheme to help you manage your bills.
+You may also be eligible for other

 If you think you have been wrongly refused a One-Parent Family Payment, or